CYukna/DigitalConceptTutorial/Repository.md

 Below I will walk through how to create a repository:

+##### Step 1:
+There will be a "+" in the top right corner of your accounts main screen.
+Click the pull down menu and select "Create repository"

 <img width="289" alt="Screen Shot 2019-05-09 at 5 37 41 PM" src="https://user-images.githubusercontent.com/42652935/57491201-7c1af580-7281-11e9-859d-29854e5f3c3e.png">

 <img width="791" alt="Screen Shot 2019-05-09 at 5 39 03 PM" src="https://user-images.githubusercontent.com/42652935/57491216-8806b780-7281-11e9-94a9-c2ea93f8d597.png">